-The Council also requires any student midwives to take a criminal record check with the Disclosure and Barring Service (DBS).
-If the program also includes “caring for or being in charge of children” you will also need to undertake a Protection of Children Act List check, before your clinical placement.
+The NMC also requires any student midwives to take a criminal record check with the Disclosure and Barring Service (DBS).
+If the programme also includes “caring for or being in charge of children” you will also need to undertake a Protection of Children Act List check before your clinical placement.

-- Band 6 ranges from 26,250 to £34,876, while on a more senior level you could be managing a team and find yourself on Band 7 which ranges from £41,000.
+- Band 6 ranges from £31,365 to £37,890, while on a more senior level you could be managing a team and find yourself on Band 7 which ranges from £38,890 to £44,503

-- Among the highest positions are consultant midwives where salaries start on Band 8a, between £41,000 and £48,000.
+- Among the highest positions are consultant midwives, where salaries start on Band 8b – 8c, between £51,168 and £73,664

-What are the benefits of this role?
+What are the Benefits of this Role?

-Shaping policy: midwives are in an excellent position to participate in policy discussions, educate and influence decision-makers along the way.
+- Shaping policy – Midwives are in an excellent position to participate in policy discussions, educate and influence decision-makers along the way

-Emotional depth: the midwife vocation has so many emotional dimensions, that it turns every day into a new learning experience.
+- Emotional depth – The Midwife vocation has so many emotional dimensions, that it turns every day into a new learning experience

-Remuneration: perhaps not as important as the sense of pride you get when you make a difference to someone’s life, but the financial aspect still plays a big part in job satisfaction.
+- Remuneration – Perhaps not as important as the sense of pride you get when you make a difference to someone’s life, but the financial aspect still plays a big part in job satisfaction.
 Midwives remain among the best paid nursing careers

 Finally, midwifery is what you make of it, with the weight and joy of what bringing new life into the world means.

 Starting your journey towards an exciting and rewarding career does not need to involve too much sacrifice.
 Distance learning courses are a popular option for people with important family and work commitments.

-Travelling: You can save time and money on travelling.
-Especially when not all courses are easily accessible, and you may find your local college does not cover the specific classes you want.
+- Travelling – You can save time and money on travelling.
+Especially when not all courses are easily accessible, and you may find your local college does not cover the specific classes you want

-Independent study: Planning your own study time and setting personal deadlines, as well as breaking down the tasks, with the support of tutors, teaches you the independence that will become more and more useful as you progress in higher education.
+- Independent study – Planning your own study time and setting personal deadlines, as well as breaking down the tasks, with the support of tutors, teaches you the independence that will become more and more useful as you progress in higher education